Should You Brush Your Tongue?

 - Schedule cleanings by a dental professional every six months.

 Since it is such an important part of your mouth, you might as well keep your tongue clean!
-If you have questions about the state of your tongue, fear some type of more serious bacterial infection or simply have questions about your oral health, visit our Sacramento dentists at the Marconi Dental Group.
+If you have questions about the state of your tongue, fear some type of more serious bacterial infection or simply have questions about your oral health, visit our Carmichael dentists at the Marconi Dental Group.
 We can help you and your tongue continue to work together for better oral hygiene.